-I have put off developing a soft gluten free dinner rolls recipe, for too long.
-With Thanksgiving almost here, I made it a priority, and I am so glad that I did!
+I had put off developing a soft gluten free dinner rolls recipe, for too long.
+So, I made it a priority, and I am so glad that I did!
 I am not a big bread eater, but I just cannot stop myself with these rolls!
 They are not grainy at all.
-They are something my husband loves during the holiday, and I was certainly not going to make him ones with gluten!
-When he gets home he’s going to gobble these up.
-Since they’re so easy to make I’ll have to make another batch of this super soft gluten free dinner rolls recipe!
-Enjoy, and have a happy Thanksgiving!
+They are something my husband loves during the holiday, and I was certainly not going to make him rolls with gluten!
+When he got home he gobbled up many.
+Since they’re so easy to make, I’ll have to make another batch of these super soft gluten free dinner rolls!
+Enjoy!

 The softest gluten free rolls you'll ever have!
 Good enough to serve your gluten eating guests.

 - 1/2 cup + 3 tablespoons sorghum flour